CheckPointSW/sddc/README.md

         * proxy-ports: an optional list of TCP ports on which to enable the proxy on gateway feature

         * https-inspection: an optional boolean attribute indicating whether to enable the HTTP Inspection feature on the gateway
+        * identity-awareness: an optional boolean attribute indicating whether to enable the Identity Awareness feature on the gateway

         * ips-profile: an optional IPS profile name to associate with a pre-R80 gateway